efreitasn/wrun/README.md

 To start watching, run `wrun start` in the directory to be watched.
 Note that this directory needs to have a config file.

 ### Config file
-The easiest way to create a config file(`wrun.json`) is by running `wrun init`, which will create a config file in the current directory with all of the options set to their respective default values.
-In order to help editing the JSON properties, the generated config file also has a reference to a JSON schema.
-Nevertheless, a description for each one of the available fields is provided below.
+The easiest way to create a config file(`wrun.yaml`) is by running `wrun init`, which will create a config file in the current directory with all of the options set to their respective default values.

 > Some properties exist both globally and per command (e.g. `delayToKill` and `fatalIfErr`).
 The command version, if exists, always takes precedence over the global version.